yw-fang/readingnotes/machine-learning/QiWei-Python-Chinese/function/explanation_for_script.md

 List of the scripts:

+Note that theses python scripts use python 3.

 - function_01.py: the importance of writing documentation for new functions

 - function_02.py: a simple comparison between the positional arguments and keyword